List of The Young and the Restless characters introduced in the 2000s

-A list of notable characters from the CBS soap opera The Young and the Restless that significantly impacted storylines and debuted between January 2000 and December 2009.
+This is a list of notable characters from the CBS soap opera The Young and the Restless that significantly impacted storylines and debuted between January 2000 and December 2009, in order of first appearance.

 Alex Perez

 Alex Perez first appeared on November 29, 2000, later becoming the fiancée of Malcolm Winters and lover of his brother, Neil.
 The role, portrayed by Alexia Robinson, was created to fill the void left by Victoria Rowell.
 Prior to her debut, the character was only known as "Erin".
 In 2002, it was announced that Robinson was to exit The Young and the Restless after the expiration of her contract, and departed onscreen on May 9, 2002.